harshfatepuria/data-analysis-test/README 599 #v1.txt

 		allRecords.json		indicates detected type of each file byType/*.json		list of files path for each detected type

-	2) To separate files for each type to test and train data (75%-25% ratio except for application/octet-stream) java typedetect.runner.SeparateTestTrainDataRunner
+	c) To separate files for each type to test and train data (75%-25% ratio except for application/octet-stream) java typedetect.runner.SeparateTestTrainDataRunner
 	Arguments:
 		-byType	folder that contains list of files path for each detected type (output from 1)